History of the term Wallon: The Error of Étienne Pasquier

-The etymology of Wallon was long misunderstood.
-One influential but incorrect theory, advanced by Étienne Pasquier, claimed that Wallon derived from Gaulois (Gaulish), based on the assertion that Latins could not pronounce the letter "G." This mistaken belief was later popularized by Jean Bodin, who included a pun in his République (1572 edition):
+For a long time, it was believed that the term Wallon derived from Gaulois because, according to early scholars like Étienne Pasquier, the Latins were unable to pronounce the G in Gaulois.
+This mistake by Pasquier likely inspired Jean Bodin when he created a famous anecdote involving a pun: "Où allons-nous ?/Wallons-nous ?"
+He writes:

-We are called Wallons by the Belgians, because it happened that the ancient Gauls, as they traveled the world, would ask one another 'Where are we going?' meaning, 'To what place are we heading?'
+It is probably from Pasquier that Jean Bodin drew inspiration when he wrote this learned etymological anecdote, already noted by Stengers in 1948: "Ouallonnes enim a Belgis appelamur [we, the "Gauls"], quod Gallis veteribus contigit, quum orbem terrarum peragrarent, ac mutuo interrogantes quaererent ou allons-nous, id est quonam proficiscimur? ex eo credibile est Ouallones appellatos quod Latini sua lingua nunquam efferunt, sed g lettera utuntur.'
+P. Mesnard, in his 1941 translation of the definitive 1572 edition, renders this passage in French: "We are called Wallons by the Belgians, because it happened that the ancient Gauls, as they traveled the world, would ask one another 'Where are we going?' meaning, 'To what place are we heading?
 And it is probable that they derived the name Ouallons from this, which the Latins could not pronounce without altering it by using the letter G.